TimurSelivanov/TimurSelivanov/README.md

 ---

 ## Hello and welcome to my profile!
-I am a Java Developer from Moscow, Russia, currently living in Batumi, Georgia.
+I am a Java Developer from Moscow, Russia.

-Here I post projects that helped me to learn and understand the technologies that I plan to add to my skill list.
+Here I post projects that helped me to learn and understand the numerous technologies that the world of programming is so rich in.

 ## Languages, tools, standards and principles that I use:
 Java, Stream API, Spring Framework (MVC, Data, Security, REST), Spring Boot, Hibernate, PostgreSQL, JDBC, Servlets, JSP, Java EE, JUnit, JSON, OOP, SOLID, REST API, Apache Kafka, Git, Maven, Tomcat, GitHub, Postman, Linux, Windows, IntelliJ IDEA, Jira.